-The module provides a number of physical and logical interfaces to the device, and the physical interfaces provided by the module are mapped to the following FIPS 140-2 defined logical interfaces: data input, data output, control input and status output.
-The module provides no power to external devices and takes in its own power through a normal power input interface.
-The logical interfaces and their mapping are described in the following tables:
+The module provides a number of physical and logical interfaces to the device, and the physical interfaces provided by the module are mapped to the following FIPS 140-2 defined logical interfaces: data input, data output, control input, status output, and power.
+The module provided no power to external devices and takes in its power through normal power input/cord.
+The logical interfaces and their mapping are described in the following table: